Jade Hovine

 Jade Hovine (born 11 June 2004) is a French-Belgian figure skater.
-She is the 2022 NRW Trophy champion and a four-time Belgian national silver medalist (2020, 2022-2024).
+She is the 2022 NRW Trophy champion and a four-time Belgian national silver medalist (2020, 2022–2024).
+She has represented Belgium at four senior level ISU Championships.

 Personal life

 Hovine was born in Lille, France on June 11, 2004, and grew up in Vaulx, Tournai.
 She lives in Nice, where she studies law at Côte d'Azur University.

 Career

 Early career

 Hovine began skating when she was six or seven in Tournai.
 She later trained in Wevelgem until the rink there closed and then in Ghent.
 Hovine then trained in Antwerp, where she lived alone during the week and her parents joined her on the weekends.
 She began taking online classes when she was twelve due to her training schedule.
 She was coached by Ans Bocklandt.

 In November 2018, Hovine won the 2019 Belgian Junior Championships.

-2019–2020 season
+2019–2020 season: Junior international debut

 Making her junior international debut, Hovine placed twenty-third at the 2019 Ice Star and twentieth at the 2019 Volvo Open Cup.

 In November, Hovine made her senior national debut at the 2020 Belgian Championships.
 She followed this up with a tenth-place finish on the junior level at the 2020 Santa Claus Cup before closing the season by placing twenty-first on the junior level at the 2020 International Challenge Cup.